-Exciting news – Travis was invited to go to Göttingen, Germany for a job interview!
 Just in the nick of time of time, too.
 July 31st is a big day that’s rapidly drawing near.
-At the end of July, our visas officially expire in Switzerland, our lease ends and we have to move, and Trav’s job ends.
+At the end of July, Trav’s job ends, our residence visas officially expire in Switzerland, our lease ends, and we have to move.

 When we moved to Switzerland, none of the five biology labs in Europe where Trav interviewed had posted job openings like a “normal” job.
-Instead, he narrowed them down by field of research and contacted each PI (Principal Investigator, or boss of a lab) individually to determine if they might have funding and consider him in joining their lab.
+Instead, he narrowed them down by field of research and contacted each PI (Principal Investigator, or boss of a lab) individually to determine if they had funding and would consider him joining their lab.

-With his post doc in Switzerland ending prematurely, he’s once again spending countless hours researching labs in an effort to find another post doc, but openings are few and far between because his research is very specific.
+With his post doc in Switzerland ending prematurely, he’s once again spending countless hours researching labs in an effort to find another post doc.
+Unfortunately, openings are few and far between.
 We’ll go anywhere he finds a post doc that is a good fit, including back to the US – with all the benefits that entails!
 It makes the most sense for us to remain in Europe though since it took considerable effort and money to move here, and we’re already here.

 Recently Trav found a lab in Göttingen, Germany that matches his field of biology research.
 After contacting the lab, the PI invited him for an interview immediately, and we headed north just a few days later.
 Only 6.5 hours away by car, it was simple enough for us to drive up to Göttingen to spend a few days exploring the area.